Detecting Toxic Flow: Toxicity

 \subsection{Features to predict toxic trades}

-For each client, the broker uses 247 features that reflect (i) the state of the LOB, (ii) recent activity in the LOB, and (iii) the cash and inventory of the client in the EUR/USD currency pair.\footnote{The cash and inventory of the clients are computed based on the transactions with the broker.
-Clients can trade elsewhere but this is unknown to the broker.} Let $\mcA=\{c_1,\ldots, c_6\}$ denote the clients of LMAX Broker in this study, and let $\mfD:=\{1,2,\dots,\,54\}$ be the 54 trading days between 28 June 2022 and 21 October 2022.
-For a given trading day ${\mathfrak d}\in \mfD$, the processes
+For each client, the broker uses features that reflect (i) the state of the LOB, (ii) recent activity in the LOB, and (iii) the cash and inventory of the client in the EUR/USD currency pair.\footnote{We use the transactions with the broker to compute the cash and inventory of the clients.
+Clients can trade elsewhere but this is unknown to the broker.} Our features build on \cite{ait2022and}, who propose using three different clocks to aggregate LOB data.
+Here, we compute eight LOB statistics, each with three clocks (time, volume, and transaction), and seven backward-looking \textit{clock} intervals of increasing length; thus, we have $8 \times 3 \times 7 = 168$ clock-based features.
+We also employ fifteen other features (e.g., cash and inventory), so there are 183 features per client.

-denote the best ask price, the best bid price, the volume at the best ask price, and the volume at the best bid price in LMAX Exchange for day $\mathfrak{d}$, respectively --- we drop the superscript $\mathfrak{d}$ when we do not wish to draw attention to the day.
-The feature associated with the log-transformed inventory of client $c\in\mcA$ is